l3af-project/l3af-arch/dev_environment/README.md

 The L3AF dev environment is a [Vagrant](https://www.vagrantup.com/) virtual machine environment that allows users to develop, test, or just try out L3AF.

-The Vagrant virtual machine environment only works for non Apple M1/M2 CPU based MAC computers.
-A separate [shell script](setup_dev_env_linux_vm.md) can set up the Linux virtual machine L3AF development environment for MAC/PC with Arm or x86 CPUs, Windows WSL and Azure Linux VMs.
+As an alternative to Vagrant, the l3af development environment can be setup on a standalone Linux virtual machine.
+Please see [setup_dev_env_linux_vm.md](setup_dev_env_linux_vm.md) for setup instructions.
+Use this method for MAC/PC with ARM CPUs, Windows WSL, or cloud provider Linux VMs.

 # Overview